KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

+## Autocomplete settings

+KeyboardKit has an observable ``AutocompleteSettings`` that handles autocomplete settings, such as how many suggestions to display, whether or not autocomplete and autocorrect is enabled, etc.

+KeyboardKit's settings types are observable and will automatically persist any changes made.
+KeyboardKit will observe these types and sync any changes made to them to their respective contexts, which will automatically update the affected views.

+KeyboardKit automatically creates an instance of this class and injects it into ``KeyboardInputViewController/settings``.
+You can read more about how settings are handled in the <doc:Essentials> and <doc:Settings-Article> articles.

 ## Autocomplete providers

 In KeyboardKit, an ``AutocompleteProvider`` can provide suggestions when the user types or the text input cursor moves in the text.

 KeyboardKit doesn't have a standard autocomplete provider implementation.
-Instead, it injects a disabled provider into ``KeyboardInputViewController/services`` until you replace it with a custom provider or activate KeyboardKit Pro.
+Instead, it injects a disabled provider into ``KeyboardInputViewController/services`` until you replace it with your own provider implementation or activate [KeyboardKit Pro][pro].